GerardWassink/SCEPSIS/ROADMAP.md

 - SPCL	Set Program Counter when Less
 - SPCG	Set Program Counter when Greater

-#### 1.1.6	Expand example instruction set with one example of conditional jump
+#### DONE -  1.1.6	Expand example instruction set with examples of conditional jumps
-- JE	Jump when equal
+- JC, JZ, JE, JL, JG

 #### 1.1.7	Introduce the possibility to execute one instruction (with all its microsteps) at once